capricorncd/image-process-tools/README.md

   // force the target image width or height to be adjusted to the set value.
   // Default is `false`.
   isForce: boolean
   // Reduce the width each time.
-To prevent jagged edges when scaling an image
+To prevent jagged edges when scaling an image.
+  // Default is `500`.
   perResize: number
   // A Number between 0 and 1 indicating the image quality to use for image formats that use lossy compression such as image/jpeg and image/webp.
   // If this argument is anything else, the default value for image quality is used.
 The default value is 0.92.
 Other arguments are ignored.